flyryan/SMTPdump/README.md

 ## Troubleshooting

-1. If service fails to start:
+1. If service fails to start with "ModuleNotFoundError: No module named 'aiosmtpd'":
+   - The aiosmtpd module is not available to the service user
+   - Install it system-wide: `sudo python3 -m pip install aiosmtpd>=1.4.2`
+   - Verify installation: `sudo -u smtp-dumper python3 -c "from aiosmtpd.controller import Controller"`

+2. If service fails to start for other reasons:
    - Check logs: `journalctl -u smtp-dumper`
    - Verify permissions on directories
    - Ensure port is available
    - Check Python dependencies are installed

-2. If attachments aren't saving:
+3. If attachments aren't saving:
    - Check directory permissions
    - Verify enough disk space
    - Review logs for specific errors
    - Ensure email contains proper attachments

-3. Common Issues:
+4. Common Issues:
    - Port already in use: Change port in CONFIG or stop conflicting service
    - Permission denied: Check directory and file ownership
    - Missing attachments: Verify email is properly formatted with attachments